Abbie Hoffman: Return to activism

 In November 1986, Hoffman was arrested along with 14 others, including Amy Carter, the daughter of former President Jimmy Carter, for trespassing at the University of Massachusetts Amherst.
 The charges stemmed from a protest against the Central Intelligence Agency's recruitment on the UMass campus.
 Since the university's policy limited campus recruitment to law-abiding organizations, the defense argued that the CIA engaged in illegal activities.
 The federal district court judge permitted expert witnesses, including former Attorney General Ramsey Clark and a former CIA agent who testified that the CIA carried on an illegal Contra war against the Sandinista government in Nicaragua in violation of the Boland Amendment.

-In three days of testimony, more than a dozen defense witnesses, including Daniel Ellsberg, and former Contra leader Edgar Chamorro, described the CIA's role in more than two decades of covert, illegal and often violent activities.
+In three days of testimony, more than a dozen defense witnesses, including Daniel Ellsberg, and former Contra leader Édgar Chamorro, described the CIA's role in more than two decades of covert, illegal, and often violent activities.
 In his closing argument, Hoffman, acting as his own attorney, placed his actions within the best tradition of American civil disobedience.
 He quoted from Thomas Paine, "the most outspoken and farsighted of the leaders of the American Revolution: 'Every age and generation must be as free to act for itself, in all cases, as the ages and generations which preceded it.
 Man has no property in man, neither has any generation a property in the generations which are to follow.'"

 Hoffman concluded: "Thomas Paine was talking about this Spring day in this courtroom.
 A verdict of not guilty will say, 'When our country is right, keep it right; but when it is wrong, right those wrongs.'"
 On April 15, 1987, the jury found Hoffman and the other defendants not guilty.